Michael Chertoff: Globalization

 At the Global Creative Leadership Summit in 2009, Chertoff described globalization as a double-edged sword.
 Although globalization may help raise the standard of living for people around the world, Chertoff claimed that it can also enable terrorists and transnational criminals.

 Body scanners

 Chertoff has been an advocate of enhanced technologies, such as full body scanners.
 His consulting firm Chertoff Group (founded 2009) represented manufacturers of the scanners.

 Climate change

 Chertoff co-signed the preface to the report "National Security and the Accelerating Risks of Climate Change" published in 2014 where he stated that "projected climate change is a complex multi-decade challenge.
 Without action to build resilience, it will increase security risks over much of the planet.
 It will not only increase threats to developing nations in resource-challenged parts of the world, but it will also test the security of nations with robust capability, including significant elements of our National Power here at home."

 Political endorsements

 In the 2016 presidential election, Chertoff endorsed Hillary Clinton.

+In 2024, Chertoff endorsed Jon Bramnick for New Jersey Governor.